Skip to content

 Availability:

-• Triangle (3 sides) for consistent, balanced felting
+• Type: Triangle — 3 sides for consistent, balanced felting

 About Felting Needles

-Felting needles come in a range of configurations, including different gauges, shaft shapes, barb counts, and point styles.
-These variations help you choose the right needle for each stage of a project.
+Felting needles come in a wide range of configurations — different gauges, shaft shapes, barb counts, and point styles.
+These variations let you choose the right tool for each stage of your project.
+Originally manufactured for industrial textile machinery, they have been adapted by artists and craftspeople into the hand tools used in needle felting today.

 How do felting needles work?